Funnel MPC for nonlinear systems with arbitrary relative degree: Introduction

-We note that many physical phenomena such as \emph{backlash} and \emph{relay hysteresis}, and \emph{nonlinear time delays} can be modelled by means of the operator~$\oT$ where $\sigma$ corresponds to the initial delay, cf.~\cite[Sec.~1.2]{BergIlch21}.
+The number $\tau$ in the above property is called \textit{memory limit} of the operator~$\oT$. \end{itemize} \end{definition} Note that many physical phenomena such as \emph{backlash} and \emph{relay hysteresis}, and \emph{nonlinear time delays} can be modelled by means of the operator~$\oT$, where $\sigma$ corresponds to the initial delay, cf.~\cite[Sec.~1.2]{BergIlch21}.
 Moreover, systems with infinite-dimensional internal dynamics can be represented by~\eqref{eq:Sys}, see~\cite{BergPuch20}.
-For a practically relevant example of infinite-dimensional internal dynamics appear (modelled by an operator~$\oT$) we refer to the moving water tank system considered in~\cite{BergPuch22}.
+For a practically relevant example of infinite-dimensional internal dynamics (modelled by an operator~$\oT$) we refer to the moving water tank system considered in~\cite{BergPuch22}.
+Compared to previous works, the limited memory property is new here and required in the context of MPC, in order to ensure that in each MPC step only the history of the state up to the memory limit $\tau\ge 0$ is utilized, instead of requiring the full history, which would be infeasible in practice.
+In Section~\ref{Sec:Sim}, we illustrate how the limited memory property can be checked by means of a specific example.